 The Calphalon ActiveSense is decently well-built.
 The materials used for the jars and lids seem sturdy, and the motor base's display screen is of good quality.
 The lid seals securely with friction, and the bottom of the motor base is ventilated to let heat escape.
 There's a hole on the motor base under where the jar sits that lets any spilled liquid drain out.
 The blender detects which jar you're using, which allows it to adjust its performance, such as changing the duration of blending programs.

 Ηowever, the rest of the motor base feels cheap.
 The buttons wiggle when you're not using them and feel like they may get stuck after a while.
 The motor base can also jump around your counter when the blender is running, especially when you use the personal jar to process hard ingredients like frozen fruit.
 Its transmission uses a square-shaped gear while the jar has a star-shaped gear.
 It means you sometimes need to wiggle the jar to get it into place.
 It also wears out the gears more quickly since it causes more friction as they rub against each other.
 The gear assembly feels loose and is only held together by a rubber gasket.
 This design makes it easier to disassemble for cleaning, but it means you can't use the blender if you misplace the gasket.

-There's a two-part lid for the main jar that seals with friction.
+There's a 2-part lid for the main jar that seals with friction.
 The middle part is removable, meaning you can add ingredients mid-blend.
 You can also use the center piece as a measuring cup, and it holds about two ounces.